open-make/RHardware-minimaltemplate/tests/README_prototyping.md

 - 01_community are saved our detailed documentation about the community practices
 - 02_product_dvt you will find high level analysis of the hardware design like the list or requirements and user analysis
 - 03_project_history you will find information about past decisions in the project
+- 04_product_build you will find information to build the hardware
+- 05_user_guides you will find information to use and maintain/dispose the hardware

 ## conclusions
 summary of main results obtained and discussion that happened so far